Opportunities and Limitations in Broadband Sensing: Quadratic scaling of IQFI

 We consider a continuous-time protocol which applies a transverse field, $\hbar g X$, to the sensing qubit.
 This gives a full Hamiltonian of

 Assuming $\omega \sim 2g$, $BT\zeta \gg 1$ and using the rotating wave approximation \cite{allen1987optical}, we find

 which we can integrate from $\omega = g$ to $\omega = 3g$ to get a lower bound of

+A detailed derivation is given in Appendix \ref{sec:RWA}.
 Representative dynamics in this regime are shown in Fig. 3 and 4 of \cite{PhysRevA.86.032313}.

-This protocol can be approximated by a discrete pulse-based protocol, described by Eq.~\ref{eq:discrete_evolution} and given by Trotterization, that intersperses instantaneous rotations around the $X$-axis by periods of free evolution under the magnetic field.
-For times $T$, we can approximate evolution under Eq.~\ref{eq:gX} by $m$ periods of free evolution of duration $\frac{T}{m}$ separated by rotations of angle $\frac{T\pi}{m}$ about the $X$-axis.
+In Fig.~\ref{fig:qfivomega} we numerically study this protocol.
+We first approximate it by a discrete pulse-based protocol, described by Eq.~\eqref{eq:discrete_evolution} and given by Trotterization, that intersperses instantaneous rotations around the $X$-axis by periods of free evolution under the magnetic field.
+For time $T$, we can approximate evolution under Eq.~\eqref{eq:gX} by $m$ periods of free evolution of duration $\frac{T}{m}$ separated by rotations of angle $\frac{T\pi}{m}$ about the $X$-axis.
 Indeed, in Fig.~\ref{fig:discrete}, we see quadratic scaling choosing $m=2T$.
 In Fig.~\ref{fig:qfivomega} we compare the QFI of the $m=T$ and $m=2T$ cases with the $gX$ protocol and a Ramsey protocol, where it is evident that both the $m=2T$ protocol and the $gX$ protocol accumulate IQFI more rapidly than the other two protocols.
 These discrete protocols with quadratic scaling of IQFI have the property that the number of pulses scales with the total time of the protocol.
 In fact, this is necessary, as we will now see.

 Consider a protocol with $N$ pulses $P_i$ applied between periods of free evolution $U_i$.
 Because $\braket{\psi}{\psi}=1$, $\partial_B\braket{\psi}{\psi} = 0$, we have $\braket{\phi}{\psi} = - \braket{\psi}{\phi}$.
 This means that $Re(\braket{\phi}{\psi}) = 0$, and so $\braket{\psi}{\phi}^2$ has real part that is non-positive.
-Thus from Eq.~\ref{eq:pure_qfi} we see
+Thus from Eq.~\eqref{eq:pure_qfi} we see